 If your pension includes GMP, at GMP age we will be notified by HMRC of the revaluation due to the GMP element of your pension from your date of leaving service to GMP age.
 Any difference between the GMP being paid at that time and the revalued amount confirmed by HMRC will be added to your pension.
-The GMP will be increased by fixed rate revaluation (see the section 'Increases to your pension before commencing', for your revaluation rate) for each complete tax year between the date of leaving service and attaining GMP age.
+The GMP will be increased by fixed rate revaluation of 6.25% per annum (if you left before 6 April 2002), 4.5% per annum (if you left between 6 April 2002 and 5 April 2007) or 4% (if you left after 5 April 2007) for each complete tax year between the date of leaving service and attaining GMP age.

 After GMP age the different elements of your pension will increase at different rates.
-Any GMP earned before 6th April 1988 does not receive increases from the Scheme.
-Any GMP earned from 6th April 1988 receives increases equal to price inflation over the year from September to September, up to a maximum of 3%.
+Any GMP earned before 6 April 1988 does not receive increases from the Scheme.
+Any GMP earned from 6 April 1988 receives increases equal to price inflation over the year from September to September, up to a maximum of 3%.